awsdocs/amazon-s3-userguide/doc_source/S3OutpostsObjectJava.md

-## This initiates a multipart upload objects in an Amazon S3 on Outposts bucket<a name="S3OutpostsInitiateMultipartUploadJava"></a>
+## Initiate a multipart upload of objects in an S3 on Outposts bucket<a name="S3OutpostsInitiateMultipartUploadJava"></a>

 The following S3 on Outposts example initiate, uploads, and completes a multipart upload using the SDK for Java in the Outposts bucket\.
 For more information, see [Uploading an object using multipart upload](mpu-upload-object.md)\.